 Sounds great, right?

-Before we get started, I want to share that this article and the video added below is a part of #CloudServer Series.
+Before we get started, I want to share that this article and the video added below are a part of the #CloudServer Series.
 In this series of content, I’m going to share some of the basic steps on how you can create and manage the unmanaged Ubuntu Server.

-I’ll be also sharing some of the optimizations, security, backup, and troubleshooting tips to maintain the Ubuntu Cloud Server smoothly.
+I’ll also share some optimizations, security, backup, and troubleshooting tips to maintain the Ubuntu Cloud Server smoothly.

 What is DigitalOcean Cloud?

-The DigitalOcean is a cloud server and unmanaged VPS platform that helps you to create and deploy online servers at ease without any hassle.
+The DigitalOcean is a cloud server and unmanaged VPS platform that helps you quickly create and deploy online servers without any hassle.

 Their business is not only limited to the Cloud server but also recently scaled up into Managed Database, Kubernetes, and Object Storage.

-One of the best things that I like about DigitalOcean is their digestible tutorials and developer guides.
-There are so easy that even an 8th grader can understand it easily.
+One of the best things I like about DigitalOcean is its digestible tutorials and developer guides.
+There are so easy that even an 8th grader can understand them easily.

-Their community forum is quite active with some of the best technically smart people out there.
+Their community forum is quite active with some of the best technically intelligent people.

 How Reliable is DigitalOcean service?

-In terms of reliability, I trust these guys 100% and being using their cloud server from last 4 years.
-I’ve seen from the day they only had VPS Cloud Server solution known as Droplets and now expanded their online business into multiple verticals.
+Regarding reliability, I trust these guys 100% and have been using their cloud server for the last seven years.
+I’ve seen from the day they only had a VPS Cloud Server solution known as Droplets and now expanded their online business into multiple verticals.

-They are being #1 choice for the developers as well as beginners due to the ease of usages and technical stuff they write.
+They are the #1 choice for developers and beginners due to the ease of usage and technical stuff they write.

-Honestly, I had very few issues with my droplet, mostly due to my miss-configuration.
-However, their technical support is really fast and kind enough to resolve my queries in a day.
+Honestly, I had a few issues with my droplet, primarily due to my misconfiguration.
+However, their technical support is swift and kind enough to resolve my queries in a day.

-Skip to article end to get the free DigitalOcean credits link.
+Skip to the article end to get the free DigitalOcean credits link.

 Register and get Free DigitalOcean Credits?

-The registration process is really simple and easy with Google Single Sign-On (SSO) option.
+The registration process is straightforward and easy with Google Single Sign-On (SSO) option.
 It’s very typical like any other online account registration.

 Follow the steps to register a DigitalOcean Account:

-- Click on this Free DigitalOcean credits! link to activate the deal – this will redirect you to DigitalOcean registration page
+- Click on this Free DigitalOcean credit link to activate the deal – this will redirect you to the DigitalOcean registration page

-- Sign up with Google account OR any Email Address and Password on the registration page
+- Sign up with a Google account OR any Email Address and Password on the registration page

 - If signing up with Email Address and Password, click the link received in your mailbox to verify your email address

-- In case of Credit Card – the DigitalOcean will authenticate the billing details by deducting $5 and will be refunded back immediately
+- In the case of a Credit Card – the DigitalOcean will authenticate the billing details by deducting $5 and will be refunded immediately.

-- While $5 Amount deducted from PayPal integration will be added into your Credit Balance
+- While it will add a $5 Amount deducted from PayPal integration to your Credit Balance

-- Once the billing details are set up, you’ll be redirected to the Welcome Page requesting for the project name, purpose, and other details about your usage and organization – just fill-in as per requested and hit Save button
+- Once the billing details are set up, you’ll be redirected to the Welcome Page requesting the project name, purpose, and other details about your usage and organization – fill in as requested and hit the Save button.

 - Finally, you’ll be redirected to the DigitalOcean Cloud Console